SaveTheAles/cyber.py/docs/guides/pagination.rst

 PaginationOption
 ----------------

-.. autoclass:: terra_sdk.client.lcd.params.APIParams
+.. autoclass:: bostrom_sdk.client.lcd.params.APIParams
     :members:

-.. autoclass:: terra_sdk.client.lcd.params.PaginationOptions
+.. autoclass:: bostrom_sdk.client.lcd.params.PaginationOptions
     :members:

 You can use PaginationOptions as APIParams for params of query functions.